sveiae/website/_pages/pricing.md

 });
 </script>

+>We help organizations find security gaps the same way Fortune 500s do.
+>We enable you to look through security hype,
+>fix what’s relevant,
->**We help organizations discover security gaps on a level of many Fortune 500s, and in turn improve ROI for security budgets.**
+>and in turn improve ROI for security budgets."
 >Sven Eidissen, founder